MvvmCross/MvvmCross/readme.md

 With:

-- Some empty project templates to use in VisualStudio (see http://slodge.blogspot.co.uk/2012/10/some-project-templates-for-vnext.html)
+- Some empty project templates to use in VisualStudio - these will be updated 'soon'

 # How to get involved